To have an itch for something like traveling is nice. But that kind of “itch” definitely will not be talked about in this article.

 - An In-Depth Look at a Pad Rash

 - Home Remedies for Pad Rash

 - Putting it All Together

-- why does my vagina itch before my period?
+- Why does my vagina itch before my period?

-- what causes pad rash?
+- What causes pad rash?

-- how often do you need to change a pad?
+- How often do you need to change a pad?

-- how to get rid of pad rash?
+- How to get rid of pad rash?

 Why Does My Vagina Itch Before/During/After My Period?

-your body is NOT happy that it doesn’t get to be pregnant – so hormones all over the place and NOT in the right levels.
+your body is NOT happy that it doesn’t get to be pregnant – so hormones are all over the place and NOT in the right levels.

-Which really means that dryness is a very common reason for itching because estrogen levels are LOW.
+This really means that dryness is a very common reason for itching because estrogen levels are LOW.

-Pads/tampons are not helping the situation, sister!
+Pads (and also tampons) are not helping the situation, sister!
 Pads cause skin irritation during periods because they soak up all the blood and it makes it humid in that area.